Crowd-Sense

 Most Wi-Fi analytics products from the past decade hash MAC addresses and retain them in a back-end database.
 Crowd-Sense doesn't.
 Identifiers are discarded on the Collector at aggregation close.
 There is no off-device dataset to re-balance, subpoena, or breach.

-MAC addresses never leave the Collector.
-Not hashed, not salted — discarded entirely.
+Not hashed, not salted: discarded at each aggregation-window close.
 The wire payload contains no identifier of any kind.

-Honest by default
+Honest by default.

 We publish the MAC randomisation overcount curves.
 Density and trend are reliable; absolute unique-visitor counts at long windows are not, and we say so.

-Established 1994
+Established 1994.

 Visual Solutions (UK) Ltd has been operating continuously since 1994.
 Procurement-grade due-diligence, not a fresh-vehicle startup.